jdart1/arasan-chess/doc/BUILD.md

 - release: builds the release tarball
 - install: installs the chess engine on the system (requires root or sudo)

-By default the Makefile will build a "generic" executable that will be relatively slow but run on practically all systems except very old ones.
-This generic compile currently assumes SSE2 support at least is present, for an x86 or x86_64 architecture.
+By default, the Makefile will build a "generic" x86_64 executable that will be relatively slow but run on practically all systems except very old ones.
+This generic compile currently assumes SSE2 support at least is present.

 The Makefile supports compilation for other instruction sets by specifying the BUILD_TYPE variable.